 All Students will be expected to follow Basecamp and the National Authority’s Covid-19 policies and guidelines including, but not limited to testing, self-isolating, quarantining, curfews and PPE requirements relevant during your time with Basecamp.
 Failure to do so could result in being removed from the course and also incur a police fine of between £1,000 and £30,000.

-You are required to be considerate and respectful to others while with us in Austria.
+You are required to be considerate and respectful to others while with us in resort.
 Breaking the law whilst on a Basecamp course will not be tolerated and could result in you being removed from the course.

 Examples of the type of unacceptable behaviour that could result in you being removed from the course include:

 - Being evicted from your Basecamp accommodation

 - Physical violence towards anyone whether a member of the local community or a fellow course member